-Glossary · Cloudflare for Teams documentation
+Glossary

 application

-The resource being protected by Cloudflare for Teams.
+The resource being protected by Cloudflare Zero Trust.
 An application can be a subdomain, a path, or a SaaS application.

 Authenticated Origin Pulls